 Other Delicious Main Course Salads

-How to Make Greek QUinoa Salad
+How to Make Greek Quinoa Salad

 Step 1: Combine vinegar, salt and pepper in a large serving bowl.
 Whisk in olive oil until emulsified.